-City Hall is closed to prevent the spread of the coronavirus (COVID-19).
+City Hall is open by appointment only to prevent the spread of the COVID-19.
 ESD staff is providing essential services while working with limited access.
 Staff will continue to prioritize environmental issues and will respond to other requests in the order they are received as soon as possible.
 Your patience is greatly appreciated.

 Malibu’s Virtual Environmental Center is your one-stop shop for community resources, online classes, and educational videos during these uncertain times.